ofajs/ofa-v4-docs/docs/en/docs/get-started/formdata.md

 # Form Functionality

-The `$` object provides some convenient form functionality, making it easier and more efficient to handle form elements.
+`$` provides convenient form functions that make handling form elements easier and more efficient.

-## Generating an Object using formData
+## Create an object using formData

-The `formData` method is used to generate an object containing the values of all form elements within the target element.
-This object reflects the changes in form elements in real-time.
+`formData` method is used to generate an object containing the values of all form elements within the target element.
+This object will reflect the changes made to the form elements in real time.

 ```html
 <!DOCTYPE html>